-To protect the PA output stage from load transients (i.e. switching or removing the load), we recommend that you fit an isolator between the PA and the load.
+2. Do not connect the PA directly to the antenna.
+To protect the PA output stage from load transients (i.e. switching or removing the load) or atmospheric disturbances (e.g. rain static, electrical storms, etc.), we recommend that you fit an isolator or cavity filter (e.g. duplexer) between the PA and the load.

 Fit the isolator as close as possible to the RF output connector on the PA.
-Do not connect any switching or combining equipment between the isolator and the PA.
+Do not connect any switching equipment between the isolator and the PA, unless the switch cannot operate while there is RF present (i.e. the base station is transmitting).